Paul has an enthusiasm for exploring the world of faith and spiritual well being, which he wishes to share through all that he writes.

 Good News Then

 There was a certain tomb which was expected to contain a body and have a heavy stone blocking its entrance.
-Three woman were making their way to its location with plans to anoint the body with some spices they had bought.
+Three women were making their way to its location with plans to anoint the body with some spices they had bought.
 They had been wondering if they would be able to move the stone, but as they neared, they were surprised to see that it had already been rolled to the side.
-So they entered and were again surprised that instead of containing the one whom they were seeking, someone else was there - a young man, alive and awake, sitting and wearing a white robe.
+So, they entered and were again surprised that instead of containing the one whom they were seeking, someone else was there - a young man, alive and awake, sitting and wearing a white robe.
 He spoke, telling them that the one whose body they wished to anoint was not there; he had risen.
 He also told them not to be alarmed.
 But the women fled, afraid.

 We read of these events on the final pages of the gospel of Mark.
-The three woman were Mary Magdalene, Salome, and Mary the mother of James, and the person they were looking for was Jesus of Nazareth.
+The three women were Mary Magdalene, Salome, and Mary the mother of James, and the person they were looking for was Jesus of Nazareth.
 Jesus was not among the souls of those who had passed; He was among the living as a powerful presence.
 He was there and He is here, his presence and energy not one bit diminished.

 Mark tells us at the beginning of his gospel that it is the beginning of the good news.
 But in a way it is also a continuation of the good news of God's love which has existed from the beginning of time.
 This is the kind of news that can turn fear into joy.
 The gospel tells us about Jesus, who healed the sick and the lame and who forgave people of their sins.
 Mark had heard about these things and felt the spirit that they carried.
 This spirit was there before Mark began to write his gospel, and it was there after he was finished.
 And it continued to be there.
 And it continues to be here.
 The good news is Jesus Christ.
 The good news is the presence of Christ now and forever.